 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were given antipsychotic drugs.
-These medications are sometimes used for treating a variety of conditions, such as dementia.
+This indicates the percent of patients who were prescribed antipsychotic medications.
+These drugs may be used for treating several conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication

 In Heritage Hall Nursing Center, 25.93% of Patients use Anti-Anxiety Medication